 The time it takes to perform frequency response estimation depends on the simulation stop time.

-To obtain the simulation stop time, select the input signal in the Linear Analysis Workspace are of the Linear Analysis Tool.
+To obtain the simulation stop time, in the Linear Analysis tool, in the Linear Analysis Workspace, select the input signal.
 The simulation time will be displayed in the Variable Preview.

 To obtain the simulation stop time from the input signal using MATLAB® Code:

 input is the input signal.
 The simulation